 Lucas: is it fair to say that Shadowrun is a near future setting?
 I realized that you might be the one person who has like a distinct opinion on whether that’s true.

-Taylor Moore: I w you know, I mean, it’s one of those things where it’s a lot nearer future than when they originally wrote it.
+Taylor Moore: It’s one of those things where it’s a lot nearer future than when they originally wrote it.

 Mike Rugnetta: yeah,